davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Uh oh, the wheels are really starting to fall off again, aren't they?
 Having an odd number of nodes isn't sufficient to protect from split votes; we need to find another solution.

+Okay, okay, hear me out.
+I have another idea:

 ## Tiebreaks and Takebacks

-Okay, there's no way to prevent split votes, so there's no way to ensure some value always reaches a majority.
+There's no way to prevent split votes, so there's no way to ensure some value always reaches a majority.
 Maybe it's not as bad as it sounds.
-Remember, our consensus algorithm rests on a deterministic rule that takes the final vote counts as input.
-If we can't prevent the vote from splitting, maybe we can tweak the rule to handle split votes gracefully.
+Currently, once all the votes are in, we just pick whichever value reached majority; maybe we can just tweak that rule again in the case where the votes tie.

 Let's add this tiebreak rule: if a color has a majority of the votes, we pick that color, but in the event of a tie, we pick red (chosen fairly by asking my 4-year-old his favorite color).
-Now if there's a split vote, we still get an answer:
+Now if a node crashes and leaves us with a split vote, we still get an answer:

 DIAGRAM

 But . . . no, wait, hold on now, we can't do this.
 We're making a decision before all the votes are in!
 Right now we have a tie vote and we picked red, but how do we know that last node is actually offline?
 What if it's completely healthy, and just happens to be the last node to vote?
-What if it comes back later and votes blue?
+What if it comes back moments later and votes blue?

 DIAGRAM

-Well, this is kind of a disaster!
-We have violated Agreement once again.
+We changed our mind!
 At one point in time, we had a 3v3 split vote, and all nodes agreed on red, per the tiebreak rule.
 But then that last vote came in, and everybody changed their mind to blue.
-You can't change your mind!
+You can't do that!
+What if somebody already saw that the outcome was red, and someone sees the new outcome is blue?
+That doesn’t sound like Agreement to me.

 Agreement is total; it requires all nodes to always agree on the same value.
+Once you declare done, you have to stick with that value forever.

-Things get worse.
-The problem we just uncovered isn't a problem with the specific tiebreaking rule we chose; it's going to be a problem with any tiebreaking rule.
+Things get worse from here.
+The problem we just uncovered isn't specific to the tiebreaking rule we chose; it's going to be a problem with any tiebreaking rule.
 Using a tiebreaker is totally fine *if* the final node is offline and is guaranteed never to come back.
 But how do we know the final node is offline and not coming back?
 No matter how long we wait for the last node to enter its vote, it is always still possible for it to do so some time in the future.
 That means, no matter how much time has passed, it's never safe to run the tiebreaker rule.
 If it’s never safe to run the tiebreaker rule, we simply can't have one.

-So we can't prevent split votes, and we can't resolve split votes with a tie-breaking rule either.
+So we can't prevent split votes, and we can't resolve split votes either.
 This is looking an awful lot like a dead end.

+Hm.

 ## Something Has Gone Very Wrong

-It would seem we have jumped down a rabbit hole much deeper than we at.
-First imagined.
+It would seem we have jumped down a rabbit hole much deeper than we at first imagined.

-Lets recap:
+Lets recap how we got here:

 We started with the simple goal of inventing a fault tolerant variable &mdash; kind of the most basic thing you would need if you intend to write fault tolerant software.

 Then, in about 30 seconds, we invented a single-leader algorithm that worked, except it made no attempt whatsoever at fault tolerant.
-To add fault tolerance, we then added backup copies of our variable: more leaders, more replicas.
-But that lead to the problem of keeping all those replicas in sync: that’s how we got started talking about consensus.
+To add fault tolerance, we then added backup copies of our variable.
+But more replicas meant more leaders, and that lead to a new problem: how do we keep those replicas in sync?
+That’s how we got started talking about consensus.

 We came up with a pretty good base idea for consensus, one even rooted in metaphor for consensus in real life.
-But it turned out to be a dead end.
+But rather unexpectedly, it turned out to be a complete dead end.

-The complexity here is starting to spiral out of control, and still we don’t really have a solution in sight.
-Did we do something wrong?
+We just keep layering on the complexity, and still we don’t have a solution in sight.
+Did we take a misstep somewhere?
 This seemed so simple at the start; how did we get so stuck?

-At least we’re in good company.
-A generation of distributed systems researchers put an awful lot of thought into this problem, and were able to answer lots of related questions: things that don't work work, properties any solution must have, different ways of simplifying the problem and then solving the simplified problem.
-But for years, nobody had an answer to the main question.
-How does one design a fault-tolerant consensus algorithm?
+If we’re looking for consolation, at least we’re in good company.
+At this stage, a generation of distributed systems researchers put an awful lot of thought into this problem.
+They were able to answer lots of related questions: things that don't work work, properties any solution must have, different ways of simplifying the problem and then solving the simplified problem.
+But for years, nobody had an answer to the main question: how does one design a fault-tolerant consensus algorithm?

-At this point I would like to invite you to join in the tradition by mulling it over yourself.
+I would like to invite you to join in the tradition by mulling it over yourself.
 What is wrong with the approaches we've tried so far?
 Can we fix them?
 If not, why not?

-If you want a little bit of direction to guide you, consider the dead end we just ran into with split votes: we were left with two unacceptable choices:
+If you want a little bit of direction, consider the dead end we just ran into with split votes.
+We were left with two unacceptable choices:

-* Include a tiebreaker, which caused the algorithm to terminate but does not provide Agreement
+* Include a tiebreaker, which caused the algorithm to Terminate but does not provide Agreement
 * No tiebreaker, which caused the algorithm not to Terminate but does uphold Agreement

 Why do Agreement and Termination seem to be at odds with one another?